 Service businesses with growing client bases and response times that are slipping.

-But most SME owners are so busy delivering work that prospecting falls off the list entirely.
 A lead generation virtual professional researches prospects, builds contact lists, manages your CRM, sends outreach sequences, and keeps your pipeline organised.

 Businesses with a clear offer but an inconsistent or neglected sales pipeline.